Using Ejector Pins Properly on Molded Parts

 Protolabs uses round ejector pins, and their placement depends on a number of factors.
-Obviously the shape of the part is one (see Figure 1).
+Obviously the shape of the part is one (see example in illustration).
 Factors like draft and texture of sidewalls and depth of walls and ribs can increase the likelihood that areas of the part will cling to the mold.
 Resin choice can also affect pin placement or size.
-Some resins are "stickier" requiring more force for release from the mold.
+Some resins are "stickier," requiring more force for release from the mold.
 Softer resins may also require the use of more or wider pins to spread force and prevent puncturing or marring of the cooled plastic.

-A post gate produces an extreme example of a raised ejector pad (see Figure 2).
+A post gate produces an extreme example of a raised ejector pad (see post gate illustration).
 In cases in which an edge gate cannot be used, resin is injected through an extension of an ejector pin channel.
 When the part has cooled, the ejector pin pushes against the resulting post and, in the process, clips off the runner.
 The post is typically removed from the finished part in a secondary operation.

 In most cases, ejector pads (or the vestiges left by their removal) are on the non-cosmetic sides of parts.
 In some cases, however, this may not be possible.
-Take for example the case of a clip formed using a pass-through core (see Figure 3).
-In this case, because the clip increases the surface area of that side of the part, the 'clip-side' part surface will adhere more strongly to its mold half.
+Take for example the case of a clip formed using a pass-through core (see clip hook illustration).
+In this case, because the clip increases the surface area of that side of the part, the "clip-side" part surface will adhere more strongly to its mold half.
 This will make that mold half the B-side.
 The clip would normally be on the cosmetic side of the part, but its presence requires that ejector pads also be on that side of the part.

 In most cases, ejector pin placement is a relatively minor concern in the early phases of part design.
 Protolabs will propose pin placement when an order is placed and present a pin and gate layout for customer approval.
 At that time, Protolabs will address any questions or concerns and make changes, if necessary, to meet customer requirements.